mist64/cbmbus_doc/7 JiffyDOS.md

 In the no-EOI case, it also releases the DATA line so it can be operated by the device again.

-The wires have to be valid no later than after 13 µs and hold it.
+The wires have to be valid after 13 µs and hold it.

 #### 8: Device is now busy again
 ![](docs/cbmbus/jiffydos-21.png =601x131)